saathvikpd/PowerOutageCausePrediction/README.md

-# 📊 Final Project — DSC 80: Data Science in Practice
+# 📊 Power Outage Prediction in the U.S.

 Welcome to my final project for **DSC 80**!
 This project focuses on analyzing power outage data to uncover patterns and insights using data science techniques.